morphed

 Prompt: "Wine bottle with elegant label reading 'CHATEAU NOIR 2024,' soft studio lighting, dark slate surface with grape leaves, editorial product photography, focus on label typography"

-For more product-focused prompts, explore our Nano Banana prompts for product photography guide.
+For more product-focused prompts, explore the Nano Banana prompts for product photography guide.

 Prompt: "Close-up of ornate Victorian door knocker and carved wood detail, soft directional light, architectural photography, fine detail on metal and wood grain"